psaikido/hugle.uk/content/prose/thesium/030-seeds.md

 The NASA guys had a prototype wormhole system.
 There had been a busy hive of activity on Apollo for several years.
 They had sent neutrino matter assemblers further and further away and then managed to fold spacetime back to their launch point.
-The energy required to hold the gates open had meant they were very disappointingly brief.
-Kronos solved their main issues in under two hours.
+The energy required to hold the gates open had meant they were disappointingly, very brief.
+They showed Kronos their codebase.
+To their astonishment, he solved the main issues in under two hours.
 He was going to be able to maintain the network for thirty years.
 You could say that the NASA folk went nuts - they were 'over the moon' in fact!

 At the end of that first week on Apollo, Kronos set out the schedule.